 In the 1740s, Philidor met Denis Diderot (1713-1784), who called him 'Philidor le subtil' in Le Neveu de Rameau (Rameau's Nephew, written in the 1760s).
 Philidor tutored Diderot's daughter in music.

-In 1741 Philidor was being instructed by M. de Kermur, Sire de Legal (1702-1792), also known as Legall, the leading French chess player.
+In 1741 Philidor was being instructed in chess by M. de Kermur, Sire de Legal (1702-1792), also known as Legall, the leading French chess player.
 Legal initially gave Philidor rook odds.
 For the next three years Legal taught Philidor until Philidor was too strong for his teacher.

 In 1741, Philidor encountered Jean-Jacques Rousseau (1712-1778) at the Cafe de la Regence.
 Rousseau was not a very strong chess player.
 He played Philidor in 1741 and in 1745 at the Cafe de la Regence.
 Rousseau and Philidor were friends, at least for a short while.

 Around 1743, Philidor started playing blindfold chess.
 Philidor told his teacher, Legal, that he calculated moves, and even whole games, at night in bed.
 Philidor's first opponent while playing blindfolded was the Abbe Chenard, which Philidor won.
 Philidor won without seeing the board, and without hesitating upon any of the moves.
 Philidor then finding he could readily play a single game, offered to play two games at the same time, which he did at the Coffee-houses.